canonical/intel-neural-processing-unit/snaps/openvino/README.md

 with `compiled_model = core.compile_model(model, device)`.
 You should re-run the cell that saves or loads the model after patching the xml file.

+Additionally, because the app does not have permissions to access a user's home directory, a different model path must be used compared to the one used in the upstream Intel Jupyter notebook.
+A good choice for the model path is `/home/ubuntu/snap/openvino/current` as this is accessible both inside and outside the snap.

 ### iPython

 Since testing is being performed remotely it is convenient to test many of the